Last Updated on November 17, 2022 by Leyla Kazim

 Water, water everywhere.
 Quite literally.
 After 70% of the country being forest, an impressive 10% is water.
 Finland has a staggering 187,000 lakes within its borders (and I’ll bet each has at least one sauna on its banks), which explains why it also goes by the name of “The Land of a Thousand Lakes”.
 Not forgetting the Finnish waters between its bazillions of islands.

-Wherever you are in the country, you’re going to be near water, so it makes sense to get in it, or on it.
+Wherever you are in the country, you’re going to be near water, so it makes sense to get in it, or on it – it’s a key thing to do in Finland.
 Be that a little boat with a skipper to ferry you around island hopping, taking a leisurely row on a lake (we did below in Teijo National Park), or skinny dipping after sweating it out in a sauna.

-Connecting with the water is key to Finnish life – embrace it.
+Connecting with the water is key to Finnish life and a great thing to do in Finland – embrace it.
 And that’s coming from someone who can’t even swim.

 8) Eat a lot of cake